SuzanneHuldt/CV/README.md

 [|Skills|](#skills-and-strengths) [|Education|](#education) [|Interests|](#interests) [|Projects|](#projects)

 I am Makers Academy graduate (January 2018) seeking my first software engineering role.
 I am looking for challenging work in an environment that will push me to improve my technical skills and grow as a developer.
 Having completed an MRes in linguistics and cognitive sciences, I am pursuing a career change, through which I hope to marry my interests in natural language, cognition, and formal logic with software engineering.
-As such I am particularly interested in development work involving natural language processing or machine learning.
+As such I am particularly interested in development work involving natural language processing, automation or machine learning.

 ## Skills and Strengths